-The importance of incorporating cognitive learning contexts, such as learning styles, into the design and development of contextaware m-learning applications has been emphasized by many authors, including Prekop and Burnett (2003), who noted that this dimension of context has often been neglected in the design and development of this domain.
-Similarly, learners may have different preferred styles of learning and psychological attributes which were shaped by their learning experiences, and these should be taken into consideration especially when they are conducting mlearning with mobile devices (Parsons et al., 2007).

-- 2. The selection of materials appropriate to the students' level of knowledge may enhance their effectiveness of learning and studying the materials (Cui and Bull, 2005) because a) students may become bored and unmotivated if materials are too simplistic and repetitive of concepts that they already know and/or understand, and b) students may not be able to progress if materials are too advanced for them; this is ineffective and could cause additional stress to students. - 3.
+- 1. The importance of incorporating cognitive learning contexts, such as learning styles, into the design and development of contextaware m-learning applications has been emphasized by many authors, including Prekop and Burnett (2003), who noted that this dimension of context has often been neglected in the design and development of this domain.
+Similarly, learners may have different preferred styles of learning and psychological attributes which were shaped by their learning experiences, and these should be taken into consideration especially when they are conducting m-learning with mobile devices (Parsons et al., 2007). - 2.
+The selection of materials appropriate to the students' level of knowledge may enhance their effectiveness of learning/studying the materials (Cui and Bull, 2005) because (a) students may become bored and unmotivated if materials were too uncomplicated and repetitive of concepts that they already knew and/or understood, and (b) students may not be able to progress if materials are too advanced for them; this is ineffective and could cause additional stress to students. - 3.
 A student's level of concentration may be lower, more unstable and prone to interruptions whilst carrying out m-learning in a non-fixed environment.
-This is due to a) a higher possible amount of unpredictable noise, and b) a potentially busier environment with more likely distractions such as people coming and going.
-Hence, the selection of learning materials based on the concentration level of a student is important (Cui & Bull, 2005). - 4.
+This is due to (a) a higher possible amount of unpredictable noise, and (b) a potentially busier environment with more likely distractions such

+- as people coming and leaving.
+Hence, the selection of learning materials based on the concentration level of a student is important (Cui and Bull, 2005).
+(Fixed and non-fixed locations are described in 4.1). - 4.
 Similar to the level of the concentration of a student, the frequency of interruption (at a location) can be higher and more unstable when conducting m-learning in a non-fixed location.
-For example, the frequency of interruption in a café is likely to be higher than that in a library (Becking et al., 2004; Cui & Bull, 2005; Martin et al., 2006).
+For example, the frequency of interruption in a café is likely to be higher than that in a library (Cui and Bull, 2005; Becking et al., 2004; Martin et al., 2006).
 The frequency of interruption in a location may affect a student's level of concentration and hence, students working in a non-fixed environment may benefit from having materials recommended to them based on the frequency of interruption at that location. - 5.
 A student's available time should be used as the basis for the recommendation of appropriate learning materials whilst performing m-learning so that the right amount and/or size of learning materials can be appropriately recommended to students based on the available time that they have.

 Other learning contexts which have been incorporated by other authors in their context-based/aware m-learning applications include the following.
-This is not an exhaustive list, and we discuss below the reasons why it is not important or significant for our framework to incorporate these.
+Note that this is not an exhaustive list, and we discuss below the reasons why it is not important or significant for our framework to incorporate these.

-- Learning difficulties and misconceptions within a topic (Cui & Bull, 2005).
+Learning difficulties and misconceptions within a topic (Cui & Bull, 2005).
 The focus of our framework is on ascertaining appropriate materials based on the students' location circumstances, rather than on specific elements within a learner's user model.
-This may form the basis for future work. - Type of mobile device used (Martin et al., 2006).
+This may form the basis for future work.

+- Type of mobile device used (Martin et al., 2006).
 Our focus is not on the different types of technologies/devices being used by students; rather, we are investigating the internal and external contexts from a learner's point of view. - Information about the collaborative partner for group learning (Martin et al., 2006).
 Our current focus is on independent and self-regulated learning, rather than collaborative learning.